SDRausty/au/README.md

 # -rwxrwx--- au

 You can use `au` 📲 to backup you installation files in [Termux,](https://termux.com/) i.e. debs.
-If you find your system unstable after updating, you can try to use `dpkg --purge pkg_name` and then `dpkg --install pkg_name` to downgrade packages to a previous version of a package in the hope of regaining system stability in [Termux.](https://termux.com/)
+If you find your system unstable after updating, you can try to use `dpkg --purge pkg_name` and then `dpkg --install pkg_name` from `/sdcard/debs` to downgrade packages to a previous version of a package in the hope of regaining system stability in [Termux.](https://termux.com/)

 You should use `au` from your `$PATH`.
 To see your `$PATH`, type `$PATH` +enter/return.
 Then use `mv au destination_directory` to move `au` to your `$PATH`. `au` +enter/return will update and backup your [Termux](https://termux.com/) in three keystrokes!